DataDog/integrations-core/mcache/README.md

 ## Installation

-Install the `dd-check-memcache` package manually or with your favorite configuration manager
+Install the `dd-check-mcache` package manually or with your favorite configuration manager

 ## Configuration

-Edit the `memcache.yaml` file to point to your server and port, set the masters to monitor
+Edit the `mcache.yaml` file to point to your server and port, set the masters to monitor

 ## Validation